The Geometric Anatomy of Capability Acquisition in Transformers: Pythia Task-Specific RankMe Trajectories

 \section{Pythia Task-Specific RankMe Trajectories}

-Figure~\ref{fig:pythia-rankme-full} shows task-specific \rankme trajectories for all seven benchmarks across Pythia-160M and Pythia-410M.
-Key observations: \begin{itemize} \item All benchmarks show the early collapse (steps 0--128) and partial recovery \item The ordering pile $>$ logical $>$ semantic $>$ factual $>$ syntactic $>$ ICL $>$ arithmetic is maintained throughout training for both model sizes \item At 2.8B, four of seven benchmarks show predominantly declining \rankme in the 50K--80K window, consistent with Phase~3 compression \end{itemize}
+Figure~\ref{fig:pythia-rankme-full} shows task-specific \rankme trajectories for all seven benchmarks across Pythia-160M, 410M, and 2.8B.
+Key observations: \begin{itemize} \item All benchmarks show the early collapse (steps 0--128) and partial recovery at all three scales \item The ordering pile $>$ logical $>$ semantic $>$ factual $>$ syntactic $>$ ICL $>$ arithmetic is preserved across 160M and 410M ($\rho = 1.0$) and nearly preserved at 2.8B ($\rho = 0.964$; arithmetic and ICL swap) \item The Spearman correlation between 160M and 2.8B \rankme orderings is $\rho > 0.92$ at 71/72 common checkpoints (median $\rho = 0.964$), with the sole exception at step~32 during peak collapse ($\rho = 0.536$) \item Collapse floors are quantitatively similar across the 17.5$\times$ scale gap: 2.8B floors are within 4--22\% of 160M values for six of seven benchmarks (ICL is an outlier at 41\%), systematically slightly deeper \item 2.8B shows Phase~3 compression: pile \rankme declines from 520 to 484 across steps 100K--143K \end{itemize}